If You Test Negative For Flu Are You Still Contagious? | Vital Flu Facts

 If You Test Negative For Flu Are You Still Contagious During Early Symptoms?

 Yes, if you test negative early in your illness, you might still be contagious.
-The virus may not have reached detectable levels yet, but you can still spread it to others as viral shedding can begin before symptoms fully develop.
+The virus may not have reached a detectable level yet, or the test may miss an active infection, especially with less sensitive rapid antigen tests.

 If You Test Negative For Flu Are You Still Contagious After Symptoms Fade?